 I grew up playing the game of basketball and had always been part of teams.
-Basketball became for me the vehicle that connected me to the world.
+Basketball became the vehicle that connected me to the world.
 It became the common ground for me to form relationships and have a purpose.
-Looking back, I can see I could always talk the game better than I could play it, but it was something that by and large created my identity and it became a tool I used to go to college and see the world.
+Looking back, I can see I could always talk about the game better than I could play it, but it was something that by and large created my identity and it became a tool I used to go to college and see the world.

 Like a lot of Canadians of my generation, both of my parents came from other countries.
-My father is from Jamaica and my mother from England and neither of them went to college.
+My father is from Jamaica and my mother from England, and neither of them went to college.
 I was the first person in our family to go to college.
 When I got there, I swiftly realized that if I was going to move forward in basketball it was not going to be in a playing capacity.

-In my mind, my avenue was going to be coaching, so each summer I would go and work at the Five Star basketball camp, where I knew many really high-level coaches got their start and built their networks.
-For four years, I spent a large portion of my summers reffing camp games and working stations and just being immersed in a true basketball environment always with the belief that this would lead me to a career in coaching after college.
+In my mind, my avenue was going to be coaching, so each summer I would go and work at the Five Star basketball camp, where I knew many high-level coaches got their start and built their networks.
+For four years, I spent a large portion of my summers reffing camp games and working stations and just being immersed in a true basketball environment, always with the belief that this would lead me to a career in coaching after college.

 Garf has a very unique way of speaking to people.

-Garf does this and I am instructed to call Kevin about one month later and touch base.
-For me, this one phone call represents what I think is my life’s path and my one opportunity to pursue it.
-The next 31 days are consumed with my thinking of how to handle this call and going over scenarios in my mind.
-Keep in mind, this is the summer after I have graduated from college and everyone I went to school with have started new careers and is seemingly set down their paths.
+Garf did this and I was instructed to call Kevin about one month later and touch base.
+For me, this one phone call represented my one opportunity to pursue my dream job, my life’s path.
+The next 31 days, I kept thinking of how to handle the call and going over scenarios in my mind.
+Keep in mind, this is the summer after I have graduated from college and the people I went to school with have started their new career.
+I was so eager to do the exact same thing.

-“What the fuck are you thinking?
-You were told one simple thing to do and you can’t even do that?
+“What the fuck are you thinking?” he asked.
+“You were told one simple thing to do and you can’t even do that?
 Do you think I would hire a person who can’t even follow directions?”